The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 14 rows in set

-The NO_USE_HASH_DISTINCT hint disables a specific algorithm for executing the DISTINCT operation.
-The USE_HASH_DISTINCT hint is its inverse operation.
+The NO_USE_HASH_DISTINCT hint disables the specific algorithm used for the distinct operation.
+Its opposite is the USE_HASH_DISTINCT hint.

 Syntax